ishaandey/node/README.md

     - *Lab*: Write whimsical five-word stories with git
 - [Week 6](./week-6): **I, Robot**
     - A conceptual introduction to AI and ML.
 Identify applications and build an intuition for the ML pipeline
-    - *Project 2*: Work in teams to produce exciting visuals to a non-technical audience
+    - [Project 2](./project-1): Work in teams to present exciting visuals to a non-technical audience
 - [Week 7](./week-7): **Breaking the Black Box**
     - Visualize the algorithms behind machine learning methods with Sci-Kit Learn
     - *Lab*: Explainable machine learning